Jointly funded staff positions between the Met Office and the University of Leeds provide the foundation for the partnership.

 - Professor Cath Senior is a Visiting Professor of Climate Science.
 She is a Principal Fellow: Path-to-High-Resolution, at the Met Office

 The Partnership is supported by the University of Leeds Met Office Strategic (LUMOS) Research Group which has a number of shared posts.
 LUMOS provides capability for end-to-end research into the development and use of atmospheric and climate science for socio-economic impact, with a focus on Met Office model.

 LUMOS is made up of the following staff:

 - Dr Richard Keane is a Met Office Senior Scientist and Research Fellow, working on scale interactions in the water cycle.

-- Dr Steven Boeing is a Research Fellow based at Leeds.
-Steven specialises in fluid dynamics and thermodynamics of moist convection.
+- Dr Steven Boeing is a Research Fellow specialising in fluid dynamics and thermodynamics of moist convection.

-- Dr Steven Turnock is an Air Quality Modeller at the Met Office.
-Steven studies the interaction of air pollutants with climate.
+- Dr Steven Turnock is a Met Office Senior Scientist, studying the interaction of air pollutants with climate.

 Met Office staff commonly take the opportunity to visit the University of Leeds, to conduct research, as part of their Continuing Professional Development programme, or within joint research projects.